taneev/ml/README.md

-# ml
+# ml (Coursera ML, Data Analysis and etc. courses)
-This is my training repository for learning Machine Learning / Deep Learning / Data Analysis using Octave / R / Python.
+This is my learning exercises repository for Machine Learning / Deep Learning / Data Analysis using Octave / R / Python.